Clarifies meaning, improves flow, and keeps readers turning the page.

 Usually, 1,500 to $3,500 (Canadian dollars).

 The cost depends on the length of your manuscript and the shape it's in.
-Please complete the author questionnaire below for a custom estimate.
+Please contact me for a custom estimate.

 You improved the clarity of my narrative, removing unnecessary words like a seasoned gardener plucking out weeds or a chiseler carving beautiful statues.
 Most importantly, you showed a personal commitment with my project.
 Exchanging emails with you about various chapters of my book, and responding to your very intelligent and incisive queries, was a rewarding experience that will stay with me for a long time.